open-world-agents/open-world-agents/README.md

 ## What Can You Build?

+**Anything that runs on desktop.** Open World Agents provides a universal interface to interact with any desktop application, game, or software through vision, keyboard, and mouse control.
+If a human can do it on a computer, you can build an AI agent to automate it.

-🤖 **Desktop Automation Agents**: Build AI agents that can navigate complex desktop applications, automate workflows, and interact with any software
+🤖 **Desktop Automation Agents**: Navigate complex applications, automate workflows, and interact with any software interface

+🎮 **Game AI Agents**: Master complex games by understanding visual interfaces, game mechanics, and real-time decision making

-📊 **Training Datasets**: Capture high-quality multimodal datasets of human computer interactions for training foundation models
+📊 **Multimodal Training Datasets**: Capture high-quality human-computer interaction data for training foundation models

-🤗 **Community Datasets**: Access a growing collection of open-source OWAMcap datasets on HuggingFace for immediate use
+🤗 **Community-Driven Datasets**: Access and contribute to a growing collection of open-source OWAMcap datasets on HuggingFace

-🎮 **Game AI**: Create agents that can play and master complex games by understanding visual interfaces and game mechanics

-📈 **Benchmarks & Evaluation**: Create and run real-time benchmarks for desktop agents.
+📈 **Real-Time Benchmarks**: Create and evaluate desktop agent performance across diverse applications and tasks

 ## Project Structure